 I feel like every year I face the same old dilemma.
 It starts with an idea in mind of what and how something should be taught.
 This idea is fine until it is discovered that students this year are different than students last year.
 The idea is changed or “tweaked”.
 The process is feels similar to having to “reinvent” the wheel each year.
 This gets exhausting.

-Erica Jacobsen shares highlights from the August 2017 issue of the Journal of Chemical Education that are of special interest to high school chemistry teachers.
+Erica Jacobsen shares highlights from the December 2017 issue of the Journal of Chemical Education.

 It was close to the end of the semester and we were covering gas laws.
 Students were stressed over the idea of finals, final projects due, tests before finals and the holidays.
 Since we were finishing up the topic and it was important to end with one last assessment and/or lab but the timing was not good and the stress level for everyone was at an all time high.
 A different course of action was needed.